Skip to main content

 Open your terminal, paste the command below, and replace ubn_sb_your_key_here with the actual key you generated in Step 3:

 The -H flag adds a header to your request.
-A header is extra information you attach to a request — in this case, you are attaching your API key so the server knows who is asking.
+A header is extra information you attach to a request.
+In this case, you’re attaching your API key so the server knows who is asking.

 Option B: Using JavaScript (fetch)